 Dominic & Michelle who where two-thirds of Starfish are perhaps better known on this website as belonging to the original merry band of Sessionaires.

-From about 1992 here’s what Jim got up to after the Gits with Nick Odel from many a Crawley band including Orange.
+From about 1992 here’s what Jim got up to after the Gits with Nick Odel from many a Crawley band including Orange (see above).

 The Dower House

 Peter Nagle turned up in more Horsham bands than you can shake a stick at as well as guesting on a number of Voice Of The Rain tracks, most notably For The Better and St. Machar Drive on Other People’s Angels.

 David Devant & His Spirit Wife

-In keeping with the Gits minimal effort philosophy the first person asked to sing for band was Ben the bass player’s next door neighbour Mikey Georgeson who sensibly avoided the poison chalice.
+In keeping with The Gits minimal effort philosophy the first person asked to sing for the band was Ben the bass player’s next door neighbour Mikey Georgeson who sensibly avoided the poisoned chalice.
 Here he is as The Vessel with his band David Devant & His Spirit Wife.

 I’ve Had Enough